 Most hormonal disorders are chronic and require ongoing care.
 We’ll help you learn more about your hormonal disorder and work to make important changes in your daily life.
 The members of your care team, including a registered dietitian nutritionist, behavioral health specialist and certified educator, are available to provide education and support as needed.

 As a first step, we recommend scheduling an appointment with one of our primary care doctors.
 Our primary care providers are experts at diagnosing hundreds of conditions.
-If your primary care provider recommended you see a specialist and you’re ready to find a doctor or make an appointment, get started by answering a few questions.
-Based on your answers, we’ll recommend endocrinologists that are a good match for you.
+If your primary care provider has recommended you see an endocrinologist, you can choose a doctor or a location to schedule your appointment.

 If you haven’t already talked to a doctor about your symptoms, start by making an appointment with one of our primary care doctors.
 Primary care doctors are experts at diagnosing and treating hundreds of conditions and routinely treat endocrine disorders.
 We’ll listen to your concerns, help you get started and connect you to one of our specialists if needed.